Asset Tap

 API Key Configuration

-The CLI needs an API key from your provider (e.g., fal.ai).
-There are two ways to configure it:
+The CLI needs an API key from at least one provider -- fal.ai or Meshy.
+A single key unlocks the full pipeline.
+There are two ways to configure keys:

 Option 1: Environment variable (recommended for CLI)

-Add this to your shell profile (~/.zshrc, ~/.bashrc) to persist across sessions.
+Add these to your shell profile (~/.zshrc, ~/.bashrc) to persist across sessions.

 Option 2: GUI settings (shared automatically)